 If you want low-latency data access, as in the Embedded deployment, and you also want the scalability advantages of the Client/Server deployment, you can consider defining Near Caches for your clients.
 This enables the frequently used data to be kept in the client's local memory.
-Please refer to the Configuring Client Near Cache section.
+See the Configuring Client Near Cache section.